jmgurvitch/art-of-data/pythonlists.md

     story = ["A Hundred Ghosts Parade Tonight", "Xia Jia", 2012]
     ```
     1. How many **elements** does the list named `digits` contain?

+    10 elements

-    1. What type of data is stored in each list?
+    3. What type of data is stored in each list?

+    digits: integers
+    title: strings
+    story: strings and integers

 1. How would you define a **list**?

     ### Type and enter the following Python code: